Pulp Fiction: Music

 No film score was composed for Pulp Fiction; Quentin Tarantino instead used an eclectic assortment of surf music, rock and roll, soul, and pop songs.
 Dick Dale's rendition of "Misirlou" plays during the opening credits.
 Tarantino chose surf music as the basic musical style for the film, but not, he insists, because of its association with surfing culture: "To me it just sounds like rock and roll, even Morricone music.
 It sounds like rock and roll spaghetti Western music."
 Tarantino planned to use a power pop song, "My Sharona" by The Knack, during the film's rape scene, but ultimately discounted it.

 Some of the songs were suggested to Tarantino by his friends Chuck Kelley and Laura Lovelace, who were credited as music consultants.
-Lovelace also appeared in the film as Laura, a waitress; she reprises the role in Jackie Brown.
+Lovelace also appeared in the film as Laura, a waitress; she plays a similar role in Jackie Brown.
 The soundtrack album was released along with the film in 1994.
 The album peaked on the Billboard 200 chart at number 21.
 The single, Urge Overkill's cover of the Neil Diamond song "Girl, You'll Be a Woman Soon", reached number 59.

 Estella Tincknell describes how the particular combination of well-known and obscure recordings helps establish the film as a "self-consciously 'cool' text.
 [The] use of the mono-tracked, beat-heavy style of early 1960s U.S. 'underground' pop mixed with 'classic' ballads such as Dusty Springfield's 'Son of a Preacher Man' is crucial to the film's postmodern knowingness."
 She contrasts the soundtrack with that of Forrest Gump, the highest-grossing film of 1994, which also relies on period pop recordings: "[T]he version of 'the sixties' offered by Pulp Fiction ... is certainly not that of the publicly recognized counter-culture featured in Forrest Gump, but is, rather, a more genuinely marginal form of sub-culture based around a lifestyle – surfing, 'hanging' – that is resolutely apolitical."
 The soundtrack is central, she says, to the film's engagement with the "younger, cinematically knowledgeable spectator" it solicits.